 It’s the feeling that counts

 In 2004 the Jazzschule Berlin began its distance learning modules based on the tried-and-tested principle of tackling the practical aspects first: hearing and playing, then the theory.
-Since 2008 the “Basic Improvisation Course” has been state certified as a further education/ professional training programme.
+Since 2008 the “Basic Course Jazz Standards” has been state certified as a further education/ professional training programme.

 The Jazzschule Berlin has never been a music school where only theorical knowledge is taught.
 Most students are looking for a platform, searching for a connection to a scene with like-minded individuals and musicians with whom they can perform.
 This remains the principle behind success story of the Jazzschule Berlin to this day: although the actual lessons are important, it’s the feeling between the musicians that really counts.
 And that’s exactly what we’ll continue to do for the next 20 years.